voxsim/knowledge/software-engineer/event-sourcing.md

 # Event Sourcing

-Capture all changes to an application state as a sequence of events.

-This is part of the [Further Enterprise Application Architecture development][1] writing that I was doing in the mid 2000's.
-Sadly too many other things have claimed my attention since, so I haven't had time to work on them further, nor do I see much time in the foreseeable future.
-As such this material is very much in draft form and I won't be doing any corrections or updates until I'm able to find time to work on it again.

-We can query an application's state to find out the current state of the world, and this answers many questions.
-However there are times when we don't just want to see where we are, we also want to know how we got there.

 Event Sourcing ensures that all changes to application state are stored as a sequence of events.
 Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes.

 ## How it Works